-Staff, students, volunteers and contractors, must be aware of and respect a patient's right to confidentiality and must comply with this premise to protect patient confidentiality, which is built on best practice.
+Employed staff, and contractors, must be aware of and respect a patient's right to confidentiality and must comply with this premise to protect patient confidentiality, which is built on best practice.

 All staff members that share information are obliged to adhere to this policy and guidelines.
 Managers at all levels are responsible for ensuring that the staff for whom they are responsible are aware of, and adhere to, this policy.
-Oxona Healthcare is also responsible for ensuring staff are updated in regard to any changes in this policy.
+Oxona Healthcare is also responsible for ensuring staff are updated about any changes in this policy.